rossta/rossta.github.com/source/blog/2016-08-26-quiet-assets-in-rails-5.html.md

 ### Replacing the quiet_assets gem

-Now, as of the most recent version of `sprockets-rails` as the time of this writing, version `3.1.1`, provides the ability to silence assets requests.
+Now, as of the most recent version of `sprockets-rails` (at the time of this writing, version `3.1.1`) provides the ability to silence assets requests.
 This means the `quiet_assets` gem is no longer needed in a fresh Rails 5 application.

 Here's how to configure your Rails app to silence asset logging with this most recent version of `sprockets-rails`: